DOWNLOAD THE RESOURCE FOR ADMINISTRATORS AND EDUCATORS

 SUPPORT

-- If the change students want to make is something you agree needs to be addressed, take this as an opportunity to unite with student activists by lending support and resources.
+- If the change students want to make is something you agree needs to be addressed, take this as an opportunity to unite with student changemakers by lending support and resources.

 - If your position allows, provide opportunities for lawful protest for students who wish to engage in them.